psevestre/openid-fapi/Financial_API_Grant_Management.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Filip Skokan, Dave Tonge, and Brian Campbell for their valuable feedback and contributions that helped to evolve this specification.
+We would like to thank Vladimir Dzhuvinov, Takahiko Kawasaki, Roland Hedberg, Filip Skokan, Dave Tonge, and Brian Campbell for their valuable feedback and contributions that helped to evolve this specification.

 # Notices